dhruza88/Daily-Planner-2/README.md

 # Daily-Planner

+Note: I had to create a new repo for this as no matter what i did the last update to my style sheet was not taking any effect.
+I had over 10 commits in the original repo, so that is why there is so few in this one.
+Thank you

 In Module 5 we were tasked to develop the javascript code to create the daily planner based off the built html and css files.

 Throughout this process i learned how truly dependent a script can be based off arrays.